Artifact-Virtual/PROJECT-OUTCOME/replit.md

 The project consists of two integrated applications: Part 1 (Main Dashboard) for strategic gameplay and Part 2 (Handheld PWA Terminal) for offline blockchain transaction handling.
 The project follows a full-stack architecture with React/TypeScript frontend, Express.js backend, PostgreSQL database with Drizzle ORM, and WebSocket support for real-time features.

-**Latest Major Update (August 2025)**: Complete strategic inventory system redesign with game-relevant items that provide actual gameplay benefits.
-Replaced cosmetic props with essential strategic equipment including communication enhancers, territory control systems, battle amplifiers, and resource generators.
-Items now use Base ETH and ARCx token pricing with tier-based requirements.
-All items add meaningful complexity and strategic depth to gameplay rather than being decorative collectibles.
+**Latest Major Update (August 2025)**: Revolutionary online-based alliance power system ensuring fair and dynamic battles.
+Alliance power is calculated ONLY from currently online members, creating strategic gameplay where coordination, timing, and active participation determine victory.
+No more static power calculations - battles require real-time alliance coordination and strategic timing for success.

 ## User Preferences